 I stayed at The Nomad Hostel and had a beautiful private room with giant windows and more space then I knew what to do with.
 Centrally located you could walk to all the main sites such as Plaza de Espana ( my favorite site in Sevilla) or the gardens of the Alcazar.
 No need to worry about public transportation because the city itself is totally walkable and completely safe.

 The best part of the Sevilla is how laid back the atmosphere is.
 Barcelona is always buzzing but Sevilla seems to stop and really take its time.
 It made the place that much more relaxing.

-I stayed 3 days in this wonderful city but I could have spent a life time.
+I stayed for 3 days in this wonderful city but I could have spent a lifetime.